mouhsnimohamed/qzulu/src/pages/leadership/index.md

       Singapore to No 1 SmartNation
     image: /img/james-kang-qzulu-final.jpg
     name: James Kang
-  - function: Copywriter
+  - function: Co-Founder and Chief Scientific Officer
-    bio: >-
+    bio: |
-      Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
-Richard McClintock.
+      Hatsopoulos Professor of Mechanical Engineering at MIT Fellow of the American Institute for Medical and Biological Engineering Has over 470 publications and over 150 issued and pending patents Founder or co-founder over 22 companies
     image: /img/professor-ian-hunter-qzulu-final.jpg
-    name: 'Professor Ian Hunter '
+    name: 'PROF. Ian Hunter, PhD'
 ---

 In addition to the communities we serve, our greatest assets include our employees and their families.
 Our team is comprised of world-renowned contributors who are accomplished in their respective fields including government leadership, science, technology, medicine, engineering, finance, banking, the law, and much more.